 Likewise, the audio optical out connection's removal is annoying.
 Though it was probably only used by a small percentage of PS4 gamers with the original console, those that rely on for their dedicated AV speaker systems will now have a tough choice to make – upgrade to a PS4 Slim, meaning the additional cost of upgrading their audio receivers too, or sit tight with the existing PS4?
 It's a choice they shouldn't have to make.

-If you've been patiently waiting for the right time to grab a PS4 console, the hour has come.
+If you've been patiently waiting to grab a PS4 console, the right time has come.
 Affordable, newly-shrunken and with a stonking back catalogue of excellent games, the PS4 Slim is a great entry point into Sony's current gaming world.

 The PS4 Slim is a workhorse.
-It might not have the flashier specs of the PS4 Pro or the media capabilities of the Xbox One S, but if you want a console to rely on for 1080p gaming at an affordable price, then the PS4 Slim is a great option we can wholeheartedly recommend.
+It might not have the flashier specs of the PS4 Pro or the media capabilities of the Xbox One S, but if you want a console to rely on for 1080p gaming at an affordable price - and aren't ready for the next-gen leap just yet - then the PS4 Slim is a great option we can wholeheartedly recommend.